nyuad-corebio/guru/README.md

 ```

 Define the environment variable in your .bashrc or .zshrc of you favourite shell.
-Note:- Jira is optional, if you are not using customize the code accordingly.
+Note:- Jira is optional, if you are not using customize the environment file accordingly.

 ``` bash
 ### Airflow variables